-General Terms and Conditions for Awards to Organizations (for grants and cooperative agreements issued December 26, 2014 or later)
+General Terms and Conditions for Awards to Organizations (for grants and cooperative agreements issued between December 26, 2014 and December 31, 2021)

 The General Terms and Conditions for Awards to Organizations apply to grants and cooperative agreements that the National Endowment for the Humanities (NEH) issues to

 - private nonprofit organizations, institutions of higher education, and state, local, and federally recognized Indian tribal governments; and

 - subawards that are made by NEH award recipients to the types of organizations listed above.

 NEH awards are subject to the National Foundation on the Arts and the Humanities Act of 1965 (Public Law 89-209, as amended; 20 U.S.C. §956 et seq.), 2 CFR Part 200 – Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, the General Terms and Conditions for Awards and the specific terms and conditions in the notice of award.
 Should there be any inconsistency between the specific terms and conditions of an award and the General Terms and Conditions for Awards to Organizations, the specific terms and conditions will govern.

 Note: The general support grants to state humanities councils are subject to the General Terms and Conditions for General Support Grants to State Humanities Councils.

 In accepting an award, the recipient assumes the legal responsibility of administering the award in accordance with these requirements and of maintaining documentation, which is subject to audit, of all actions and expenditures affecting the award.
 Failure to comply with these requirements could result in suspension or termination of the award.